Magneto-optical Kerr-effect measurements under pulsed magnetic fields over 40 T using a compact sample fixture: Results at Room Temperature

 \section{Results at Room Temperature}

-In Fig.~\ref{fig: pulse}, we plot typical time-dependent data obtained with the 10-mm bore coil at room temperature.
-The current and field sensor voltages are shown with the blue curves in (a) and (b).
-Since these voltages are respectively proportional to $-dI/dt$ and $-dH/dt$, we can obtain coil current and magnetic field by numerically integrating the sensor voltages and then multiplying proper geometry factors.
-Resultant $I(t)$ and $\mu_0H(t)$ curves are shown with the purple curves, demonstrating successful generation of field pulse with 2-ms duration.
-In such short time, we succeeded in obtaining the MO rotation angle $\thetaT$ as shown in Fig.~\ref{fig: pulse}(c), by using the numerical lock-in analysis described in Sec.~\ref{sec: eval MO angle}.
+In Fig.~\ref{fig: pulse}, we plot representative time-dependent data obtained with the 10-mm bore coil at room temperature.
+The current and field sensor voltages are shown by the blue curves in (a) and (b).
+Since these voltages are, respectively, proportional to $-dI/dt$ and $-dH/dt$, we can obtain coil current and magnetic field by numerically integrating the sensor voltages and then multiplying by appropriate geometry factors.
+The resulting $I(t)$ and $\mu_0H(t)$ curves are shown with the purple curves, demonstrating successful generation of a field pulse with 2-ms duration.
+The resolution of the magnetic-field sensor (pick-up coil) is 0.002-0.003 T, which is primarily attributed to electrical noise.
+In addition, the resolution is also limited by the temporal resolution (\SI{13}{\micro\second} for the data shown in this paper, as discussed in Appendix C).
+Within \SI{13}{\micro\second}, the magnetic field changes by 1\% of the pulse height in the beginning of the pulse.

+In the 2-ms pulse, we succeeded in obtaining the MO rotation angle $\thetaT$ as shown in Fig.~\ref{fig: pulse}(c), by using the numerical lock-in analysis described in Sec.~\ref{sec: eval MO angle}.